Birecik: Geology

 The lowest geological layer in the Birecik area is the Gaziantep Formation, which dates to Eocene through Oligocene times.
 Large exposed outcroppings of formation this exist around Birecik and along the Euphrates.
 It consists of gray, soft to medium-hard chalky limestone, marl, clayey limestone, and limestone.

 The upper levels of the Gaziantep Formation contain a distinct karstic limestone member.
 This limestone member was deposited in a shallow marine environment during Eocene-Oligocene times.
 Karstic springs have formed in these deposits.
 The transition between this unit and the rest of the Gaziantep Formation is not always clearly discernible.
 The closest areas to Birecik where this unit is visible are at Kalazan Dağı, Arat Dağı, and the heights to the west of ancient Zeugma.

 Above the Gaziantep Formation is a basalt formation which covers a large area between Birecik and Suruç.
 This basalt formation was formed from basalt flows during Pliocene times.
 By this time, the Birecik area was no longer underwater – during the Middle and Late Miocene, tectonic activity had uplifted the region above sea level.
 Major basalt outcroppings exist at Arat Dağı, Karadağ, and north of Suruç.
 To a lesser extent, there are also outcroppings west of the Euphrates.

 Most of the underlying basalt and limestone formations are now covered by more recent alluvial deposits.
 There is also an alluvial plain along the Euphrates, formed by clay, sand, silt, and gravel deposited during floods.
 This area is about 3 km wide around Birecik but only 1 km wide further north near ancient Zeugma.
 To the west of the Euphrates, there are also fluvial terraces.

+Climate

+Birecik has a semi-arid climate (Köppen: BSh), which borders a mediterranean climate.
+The average annual temperature in Birecik is 18.2 °C, and average annual precipitation is 354 mm.